ptorres001/cluster_gentrification_new_york/README.md

 ## Repository Structure
-- Image -- contains images created during EDA and those linked in README
+- Images -- contains images created during EDA and those linked in README
 - LTDB_data -- contains all of the data cleaning steps and techniques with markdowns explaining reasoning
-- EDA --
+- EDA -- exploring all of the features and how they affect each other.
 - Clusters -- contains all the code that determine the gentrification level of census tracts while looking at other census tracts with similar feature levels
 - Classifying -- on a parallel track, determining the gentrification level using predetermined metrics established in academic papers